 A loader for glTF 2.0 resources.

 glTF (GL Transmission Format) is an open format specification for efficient delivery and loading of 3D content.
 Assets may be provided either in JSON (.gltf) or binary (.glb) format (with optional LZMA compression).
 External files store textures (.jpg, .png, .webp, .hdr) and additional binary data (.bin).
-A glTF asset may deliver one or more scenes, including meshes, materials, textures, skins, skeletons, morph targets, animations, lights, light probes, fonts, and/or cameras.
+A glTF asset may deliver one or more scenes, including meshes, materials, textures, skins, skeletons, morph targets, animations, lights, light probes, fonts, or cameras.

 GLTFLoader uses ImageBitmapLoader whenever possible.
 Be advised that image bitmaps are not automatically GC-collected when they are no longer referenced and they require special handling during the disposal process.